alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/constraint.md

 - Not a goal
 - Not a suggestion or guideline
 - Not external policy compliance unless adopted explicitly as a constraint
+- Not an externally imposed rule followed without internalization.
+Constraints here are adopted limits, not compliance targets

 ## Dependencies